 - A $400 purchase fee will be paid to the 15 artists whose pieces are chosen for permanent placement in the Bexley Art Library.

 - This project is made possible with generous support from the Ohio Arts Council, State Library of Ohio, and the Bexley Community Foundation.

 - If your artwork is chosen for the Bexley Art Library, you will be notified by email.

 - Chosen artists will receive a contract stipulating that BPL will have permission to reproduce images of the artwork in print and online materials relating to BPL and the Bexley Art Library.

 - Artwork and signed contract can be delivered by any person to BPL.

 - Bexley Public Library must be in possession of the artwork and signed contract before payment can be issued.

-- For those 15 artworks chosen to be included in the Bexley Art Library, the $400 purchase fee check will be mailed to the artist after artwork and signed contract has been delivered, no later than June 30, 2020.
+- For those 15 artworks chosen to be included in the Bexley Art Library, the $400 purchase fee check will be mailed to the artist after artwork and signed contract has been delivered.

 - All artists who submit work to this call are invited and welcome to attend the opening event to meet with our ever-growing community of patrons.